 Sponsor guidelines should be reviewed to determine if the sponsor requires specific information in the letter of inquiry.
 For reference, links to sample letters of inquiry can be viewed here:

 If the sponsor has no guidelines about the structure of a proposal, do you have a sample outline I can use?

-Always check the guidelines for sponsor-specific proposal content and format requirements.
-A generic checklist below is provided for cases in which such guidelines do not exist.
+No, however, a generic checklist below is provided for cases in which such guidelines do not exist.

 To ensure the quality of the technical proposal, Principal Investigators should prepare answers to the following:

 - What title or project name will reflect the essence of the proposed research?